An Author's Starter Kit

 • Brain.fm is the brainwave magic to get my creative juices flowing.
 I use it for deep work and creative work.
 Amazing!
 And the link is a referral link so you can get your first month for only $1.

 • NaNoWriMo is a free tool that tracks all of your projects and word counts and shares in an author community.
 It stands for National Novel Writing Month (which is in November).
+They recently had a scandal dealing with a very sensitive topic, so I haven't been as active in their communities.
+I understand this could happen anywhere but I didn't appreciate how they handled it.

 • Trello is an amazing productivity tool that tracks to-do lists and obligations.
 It's free, and I'd be so unorganized without it.
+I started using ClickUp as I needed more features and still free!
+You can also import your Trello boards into ClickUp so I didn't lose any work.

 • OneStopForWriters.com is an amazing site with all of the thesauruses by Angela Ackerman and Becca Puglisi online, and they have many storyboards, character arcs, and miscellaneous templates you can use too.

-• If you'd like a signature logo like mine, I went with Photologo.co
+• If you'd like a signature logo like mine, I went with Photologo.co.

 • Lastly, because I don't have the best handwriting, I recently asked MySign Studio to have a professional develop a really cool signature with a training guide so I could sign my books.
+You can see what it looks like on this TikTok.

-So there you go!
 Best of luck with your writing endeavors.
 Hope my toolkit helps you!

 Take care, and happy creating!